Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Motion Planning Algorithm

 \section{Motion Planning Algorithm}

 This section presents two sampling-based motion planners that utilize \stori and the \stori Monitor.
-The first planner finds solutions that satisfy a given \storm constraint, and the second finds solutions that directly optimizes for the \storm.
+The first planner finds solutions that satisfy a given \storm constraint, and the second finds solutions that directly optimize for the \storm.